immauss/SlackEx2HTML/README.md

 # SlackEx2HTML
-This does exactly what the name implies: It converst a Slack export to a series of html files so you can search/browse through you full history from Slack.
+This does exactly what the name implies: It converst a Slack export to a series of html files so you can search/browse through your full history from Slack.
 ## Usage ##
 Edit the varibles to suit your system
 ### Things for the user to configure.